su226/OriMod/README.md

 ## Downloads

-Currently no pre-built JARs are available.
-You need to compile it by yourself:
+You can download from [GitHub releases](https://github.com/su226/OriMod/releases) or [CurseForge](https://www.curseforge.com/minecraft/mc-mods/orimod).
+You can also compile it by yourself:

 Set up JDK 8 environment and run `./gradlew build` , make sure to connect to a decent network or downloading will be failed.